 God’s word lights our way as we walk the path that God has set before us.

-Calvinism is a man made philosophy depending on fallible human logic which total ignores many clear Scriptures, perverts many, and misuses others.
+Calvinism or Reformed Theology is a man made philosophy depending on fallible human logic which totally ignores many clear Scriptures, perverts many, and misuses others.
 Long before John Calvin’s time the teaching was presented by the Roman Catholic heretic Augustine.
 The mere idea that a doctrine of any kind has its roots in Roman Catholicism ought to raise a flag or two about the legitimacy of the doctrine.
 John Calvin admitted that he was a student of Augustine’s teaching and he was heavily influenced what Augustine believed about the Bible and Theology.

 One of the sad things about Calvinism is that most of the Bible teachers and preachers that have accepted this false teaching are spot on in everything else they teach, which is why it is amazing to me that they got it so wrong when it comes to God’s plan of Salvation.